All-Church Summer Camp at Seabeck

 Details about Seabeck Conference Center

 Seabeck Conference Center is located on the Kitsap Peninsula, about an hour and a half from Seattle by car and/or ferry.
 It is a comfortable, spacious facility with a variety of accommodation types, from cabins to larger houses.
 Nutritious meals with varied options are served in a central dining hall.
 Seabeck provides an opportunity for adults to relax for five days without concern about shopping, cooking and cleaning up.
+For more details click here: Seabeck Conference Center.
+On their website, you can find a map of the facilities as well as details about each type of lodging.

-A summer camp for all ages – a place to relax, grow, play and enjoy the warmth of close community
+A summer camp for all ages – a place to relax, grow, play and enjoy the warmth of close community.